oracle/weblogic-image-tool/site/update-image.md

 #### `--additionalBuildFiles`

 This option provides a way to supply additional files to the image build command.
-All provided files are copied directly under the `files` subfolder of the build context.
+All provided files and directories are copied directly under the `files` subfolder of the build context.
 To get those files into the image, additional build commands must be provided using the `additionalBuildCommands` options.
 Access to these files using a build command, such as `COPY` or `ADD`, should use the original filename with the folder prefix, `files/`.
 For example, if the